 Disclaimer: I don't own the Harry Potter characters, but I do own the idea for the bedtime story.
-I plan on telling my own children tales like that so they'll grow up knowing that different types of relationships are okay. :)
+I plan on telling my own children tales which show different types of relationships are okay. :)

-Genre: Family, slight humour, mild romance (mentioned between Sirius/Remus and Al/Scorpius)
+Genres: Family, fluff, comedy, mild romance (mentioned between Sirius/Remus and Al/Scorpius)

 Bedtime Stories about Gay Princes